Walters State offers one-semester pharmacy tech certificate - NewsBreak

 ETSU’s Archives of Appalachia digitizes Black history collection

-JOHNSON CITY — There’s a 47-minute VHS recording that features an interview with the 1964 class of Langston High School, a now closed institution that served Johnson City’s Black students beginning in the 1890s.
-A 1985 Masonic newsletter, as well as a 1981 Kingsport Times-News article about...
+A number of pieces of local Black history have recently been added to the digital version of East Tennessee State University’s Archives of Appalachia.
+There’s a 47-minute VHS recording that features an interview with the 1964 class of Langston High School, a now-closed institution that served Johnson City’s African American students beginning in the 1890s.
+A 1985 masonic newsletter, as well as a 1981 Kingsport Times-News article about the Pro-To Club, a non-profit corporation aimed at promoting the welfare of the region’s Black population, is there, too.

 Kingsport Parks and Recreation completes successful 2022 summer program